 This is a nice variation on the classic Italian veal shank dish.
 Serve it with a classic gremolata (finely minced mixture of parsley, lemon peel, and garlic).

-8 chicken drumsticks or thighs
+8 chicken drumsticks or thighs4 tsp. all-purpose flour

 2 tbsp. extra-virgin olive oil, plus extra for pasta